warsylewicz/webdev2/pages/_instructor-materials/_announcements.md

 ### Week 13

-Week 13: Middleware
+Week 13: ORM and Middleware

 Here are the key concepts we will cover this week:

 - **Middleware**: Learn how to implement middleware, a function that runs before the route handler.
-- **NextAuth.js**: Learn how to use NextAuth.js, a powerful authentication library for Next.js, to add authentication to your Next.js application.

 Week 13 Course Materials: https://webdev2.warsylewicz.ca/week13